Winterwatch on BBC 2 - Everything you need to know

 What is Winterwatch about and who is hosting?

 Chris Packham, Michaela Strachan, Gillian Burke and Iolo Williams present a week of programmes live from the Cairngorms, showcasing wildlife stories recorded across the UK.
-In this week’s episode the team investigate rumours that swallows are present in Sussex in January.
+In the next episode, the hosting line-up continue reflecting on how the natural world copes during the hard winter months, including the science behind why ducks don’t die of cold.

-They also look at why there’s been a severe lack of snow in Scotland this winter, and share an incredible spectacle in the form of flocks of brent geese migrating from Northern Canada to the urban streets of Dublin.
+They also hear all about the mini beasts captured on camera by a passionate amateur photographer and share the mass spectacle of 30,000 redwings roosting in a remote wood in Lancashire’s Ribble Valley.

 Is there a review for Winterwatch?